 DECEMBER

-A reminder that subscriptions to the Gosport Allotment Holders & Gardeners Association are due for renewal in January 2006 at the increased rate of £4.00 per person.
+A reminder that subscriptions to the Gosport Allotment Holders & Gardeners Association are due for renewal on 1st January 2006 at the increased rate of £4.00 per person.

 JANUARY 2006